tonerdo/dotnet-env/README.md

 This allows the `.env` file itself to be `source`-d like `. .env` to load the env vars into a terminal session directly.

+Interpolation (also known as variable expansion) is supported and applied for unquoted and double-quoted values.
+Both braced (${VAR}) and unbraced ($VAR) expressions are supported.

+Direct interpolation
+${VAR} -> value of VAR
+Default value
+${VAR:-default} -> value of VAR if set and non-empty, otherwise default
+${VAR-default} -> value of VAR if set, otherwise default Alternative value
+${VAR:-alternate} -> value of alternate if VAR is set and non-empty, otherwise empty ''
+${VAR-alternate} -> value of alternate if VAR is set and non-empty, otherwise empty ''

 The options for quoting values are: